“Where do you want to be tomorrow? Where do you want to be in a week from now? A year?”

 “What are your big dreams?”

-These are all good questions.
-But if we let them rule our world (as happens too often), they make us lose sight of joy.
+These are all valid questions.
+But if we let them rule our world (as happens way too often), they make us lose sight of joy.

 Following dreams can bring us joy, but it does it through the process: when you immerse yourself in work that feels meaningful to you, you can feel joy.
 Reaching the goal rarely has the same effect.